-The safety of all patients and staff is of the utmost priority and since the outbreak of the coronavirus, our staff at Registration and at Emergency Triage are screening patients specifically about symptoms related to the virus, as well as people who have travelled to/from China.
+The World Health Organization has officially declared COVID-19 a pandemic.
+The safety of all patients and staff is of the utmost priority and since the outbreak of COVID-19, our staff at Registration and at Emergency Triage are screening patients specifically about symptoms related to the virus, as well as people who have travelled out of country.

-If you feel ill after travelling to or being near someone who has travelled to an at-risk area, contact the Simcoe Muskoka District Health Unit (705) 721-7520 or a physician/health care provider and inform them of your travel history and symptoms.
+If you feel ill after travelling to or being near someone who has travelled out of country, contact the Simcoe Muskoka District Health Unit (705) 721-7520 or a local physician/health care provider and inform them of your travel history and symptoms.

 What is coronavirus?